heatblazer/log-analyser/readme.md

 Statistics analyzer tool
 ========================

-Tool for parsing SAU logs from their specific format, and display thier statistics in `matplot` graph.
+Tool for parsing logs from their specific format, and display thier statistics in `matplot` graph.

 How to build or contribute to project: